Nictiz/Nictiz-R4-zib2020/README.md

 This repository contains HL7 FHIR R4 compliant profiles and related conformance materials for the Release 2020 of the Dutch [zibs](https://zibs.nl/wiki/Zorginformatiebouwstenen) (_Zorginformatiebouwstenen_, i.e. Clinical Information Models, also known as Clinical Building Blocks or Health and Care Information Models).

-This repository is maintained by the Dutch National Intitute for ICT in Healthcare (Nictiz).
+This repository is maintained by the Dutch National Institute for ICT in Healthcare (Nictiz).
 ## Releases

 Note: _Resources in this repository should be considered unstable and not suited for immediate implementation._